episub/estack/README.md

 # Database

 This project by default separates database functions (gnorm/dbl folder) from GraphQL models.
 The best database designs do not necessarily describe or carve up the world in the way that makes sense for your GraphQL API.
-These are separate ways of representing the world, and it may in some cases be useful to separate them.
+These are separate ways of representing the world, and it may in some cases be useful to keep them separate.
 For example, while your database may be fully normalised, you may want the GraphQL to display a de-normalised model.
 Furthermore, you may decide one day that you want to switch out your storage solution, and it will help to not have the resolvers tightly coupled to the storage system.
-So we prefer to use the 'loader' package to contain functions that don't leak the database, and interact through that.
+So we prefer to use the 'loader' package to contain functions that don't leak the database to the resolvers, and interact through that.
 The job of the 'loader' package is to translate between the GraphQL model of the world and our database's model of the world.

 Let's pull our todos from the database rather than hard coding the reply.
 Update your config to set it to auto-generate some query related functions.